PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 # **1. Snakemake Contents** <a name="SMC"></a>

-To run the workflow, you will need to obtain all contents within the [HiFi-MAG--Pipeline folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/HiFi-MAG-Pipeline).
+To run the workflow, you will need to obtain all contents within the [HiFi-MAG-Pipeline folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/HiFi-MAG-Pipeline).
 The default contents should look like this:

 ```
 HiFi-MAG-Pipeline